-in New Mexico in the 1920s evidence was discovered near Folson New Mexico of people dating back to around 10,000 BCE.
-Additional discoveries at Clovis, New Mexico, resulted in a name for the first Americans – Clovis – and dated their habitation there as around 9,500 BCE.
-Since then, DNA studies have led to the theory that people populated the Americas in three waves from Siberia – not just a single migration.
-Writes Nicholas Wade in the New York Times (July 11, 2012), One of the migrations "became the ancestors of today's Eskimos and Aleutians and another by people speaking Na-Dene, whose descendants are confined to North America."
-Wade draws from the journal Nature.)
+DNA studies have led to the theory that people populated the Americas in three waves from Siberia – not just a single migration.
+The science reporter Nicholas Wade in the New York Times (July 11, 2012) wrote that one of the migrations "became the ancestors of today's Eskimos and Aleutians and another by people speaking Na-Dene, whose descendants are confined to North America."

-The earliest known people in North America belonged to a stone-age culture called Clovis, which dates back to around 9500 BCE.
-These people lived on the plains and gathered food, fished and hunted with a flexible wooden spear with a stone tip, which they threw with a lever for increased speed, similar to that used by Australian aborigines and the Inuit of Alaska and Greenland.
+Clovis culture describes people who lived on the plains of North America and gathered food, fished and hunted with a flexible wooden spear with a stone tip, which they threw with a lever for increased speed, similar to that used by Australian aborigines and the Inuit of Alaska and Greenland.

 In what are now Illinois, Alabama and Missouri, people lived in caves and foraged for food.
 West of the Rocky Mountains, people gathered wild seeds and plants.
 And those in the west who lived in oak forests learned how to take the acid out of acorns and turn it into flour.
 Where they found fish in rivers they invented traps and nets for catching the fish, and they made smoking equipment for preserving their catch.
 And gradually these people learned to assist plants in their growth.
 They began burning undesirable vegetation to make more room for the growth of that which they could eat and to create meadows for herds of deer.